 I started college at 17.
 To pay tuition, I turned a drafting talent, inherited and fostered from my father, into a summer income and ultimately a full-time job while going to college part-time.
 It took eight and a half years to finish college, but it got me started in the automotive machine tool design business.
 I also learned a good work/study balance and the value of a good paying job!

 At 22, I bought my first home and became a landlord, a condominium, at 13.5% interest.
 I felt blessed, as mortgage rates soared to 16.6% shortly after.
 I rented it out to a woman with 2 small children.
 Entrepreneurial.
 Serving.
 The life-long pattern was taking shape.

-Finally, with a degree in Mathematics and Computer Science, it was only fitting that I would turn my analytical abilities and automotive job experience into something truly meaningful.
-I started working as a programmer for a large computer company – and was outsourced to one of the Big 3 manufacturing plants.
+With a degree in Mathematics and Computer Science, it was only fitting that I would turn my analytical abilities and automotive job experience into working as a programmer for a large computer company – serving in one of the Big 3 manufacturing plants.
 It didn’t take long for me to grow into the job and work with the manufacturing executives on their technical requirements, processes, and then lead the technical team to implement technical solutions.

 I then moved to another large computer and Information Technology company, the largest in the world at the time, and began a 24+ year journey of serving automotive and supplier companies with Information Technology (IT) solutions.
 As an Account Manager, Manager, and ultimately a Client Executive, I thrived on serving my clients well.
 It abruptly ended in 2009 with the economic implosion resulting from the 2007/2008 financial crisis.
 My key client had gone bankrupt.
 And I was out of a high paying job.